choria-legacy/mcollective-puppet-agent/README.md

 These are the defaults, adjust to taste.

-The agent allow managing of any resource via the Puppet RAL, by default it refuses to manage a resource also managed by Puppet which could create conflicting state.
+The agent allows managing of any resource via the Puppet RAL.
+By default it refuses to manage a resource also managed by Puppet which could create conflicting state.
 If you do wish to allow any resources to be managed set this to true:

     plugin.puppet.resource_allow_managed_resources = true